feloniousBonk/mate-command-applet-icon/README.md

 ```
 documentation for compiling mate-applets @ [https://github.com/mate-desktop/mate-applets](https://github.com/mate-desktop/mate-applets) & [https://www.mate-desktop.org](https://www.mate-desktop.org)

+\*_you will need to kill and restart all command-applet instances already running on your system for changes to take effect.
+Alternatively you can log out and log back in to your user account._\*

 ## Notes
 If you want to change the icons size - edit the macro `ICON_SIZE` at the top of `command.c` to whatever size you want